ID: MRFR/ICT/6103-CR | August 2019 | Region: Global | 111 pages

 Over recent decades, many countries have developed high-and low-value payment systems based on proprietary communication and security standards.
 However, due to the independent growth of payment systems, there is a greater need for standardization and automation across inter-bank and intra-bank networks present across nations.
 This adversely affects banks and companies and also results in manual intervention to collect and repair data.
 Major banks with subsidiaries and branches can transfer funds to destination nations via intra-bank transactions.
 Beneficiaries are either credited directly in their account with the foreign operation or sent to their bank through bilateral transfers or through national clearing and settlement systems.

-Global Digital Payment Industry has been segmented into Components, Deployment, Organization Size, and Vertical.
+Global Digital Payment Market has been segmented into Components, Deployment, Organization Size, and Vertical.

 April 2020-Paytm Payments Bank collaborated with Mastercard to issue virtual and physical debit cards.
 The deal will see the bank's beta customers issued cards in an initial roll-out, followed by its entire user base in short order.